arifhaidari/step_detection_flutter/README.md

 - `calculated_steps.json`
 - `input_data.json`
+- API calls (data come from serer)

-Since the full dataset is large, only a small subset is included to maintain simplicity and efficiency.
+Since the full dataset is large, only a small subset (JSON Files) is included to maintain simplicity and efficiency.

 ## Challenges :)